stijlist/roots/README.md

   - recursion
   - lexical scope
   - closures
-- define (only works in repl)
+- define (for repl only)
+- arithmetic
+  - plus
+  - minus

 TODO (in rough dependency order):
 - arithmetic
+  - multiply
-- define
+  - divide
 - macro
 - fn (more than 1 arg)
 - cond